-As a result of the topline results discussed previously in the Overview, we intend to file an sNDA for nerve block in the second half of 2017 for a sixmonth Prescription Drug User Fee Act, or PDUFA, review.
-We believe that this new indication will a) present an alternative long-term method of pain control with a single injection, replacing the costly and cumbersome standard of care requiring a perineural catheter, drug reservoir and pump needed to continuously deliver bupivacaine and b) will allow us to further leverage our manufacturing and commercial infrastructure.
+The FDA is currently reviewing our sNDA seeking an expansion of the EXPAREL label to include administration via nerve block for prolonged regional analgesia.
+We believe that this new indication would a) present an alternative long-term method of pain control with a single injection, replacing the costly and cumbersome standard of care requiring a perineural catheter, drug reservoir and pump needed to continuously deliver bupivacaine and b) allow us to further leverage our manufacturing and commercial infrastructure.
+The expected action date by the FDA is April 6, 2018.